How to integrate SAS Flex with Salesforce

 Support > create and manage Contacts & Cases

 Selecting this option will update existing CRM contacts, create new contacts, and create new cases based on the information that the caller provides.
+Collecting an email address from the caller is not required if this option is chosen.

 Support > create and manage Accounts & Cases

 Selecting this option will update your CRM accounts and create new cases based on the information that the caller provides.
+Collecting an email address from the caller is not required if this option is chosen.

 For both Support workflow options, use the Account Setting section to determine whether or not the customer can see the original case body information that was mapped from your Salesforce integration.